aarushjoglekar/MusicalMind/README.md

 # MusicMind: Educational Music Theory App

 ### Description
 MusicMind is a mobile app designed to help aspiring musicians improve their skills.
 The app covers the four essential concepts of music theory: Keys, Scales, Triads, and Intervals.
-To learn a topic, users can first read a detailed explanation of the purpose, how to identify, and examples of the subject (learn).
+To learn a topic, users can first read or watch a detailed explanation of the purpose, how to identify, and examples of the subject (learn).
 Users then have access to flashcards where they can practice (study) before tuning their abilities in speed flashcard rounds (sprint).

 <b>Key Features:</b>
 - Learn to read music
-- Learn
+- Learn (text + videos)
-- Study
+- Study (flashcards)
-- Sprint
+- Sprint (timed tests)
 - Personal High Scores
 - Daily Streaks